Export of Perfumes from Ancient India

 Ancient Greek and Roman writers also describe the ports of the Arabia Felix, which were used for the Indian trade.
 The story of Hippalus, the merchant who accompanied Greek scholar Eudoxus on his voyage to India and after whom the congenial winds are named, itself goes back to 110 BC.

-Kodungallur in modern day Kerala, was India’s gateway to the civilisations of the world.
+Kodungallur in modern day Kerala, was India’s gateway to the civilizations of the world.
 This bustling trading port for Indian luxuries was known to Greeks, Romans and the rest of the world as Muziris

-Natural Perfumes made in Kannauj
+Export of Natural Perfumes Made in India

 Perfumery making in ancient India was an art form, perfected over the span of millennia.
 Indian perfumes were all natural, made from herbs and plant extracts, using unique distillation processes.
 BestIndian™ has recreated the perfumes of ancient India by diligently following the ancient methods.
 Our state of the art perfumery meets the latest scientific certifications, while strictly adhering to the ancient Indian methodology of natural perfume creation.